PouyaPouryaie/springboot-non-blocking-rest-api/Readme.md

    - with this approach each time I just called a specific amount of request
 4. use webClient
    - I use web client to have non-blocking client to send the request
+   - implement reactive approach to call endpoint and get data

 ## Tool Set
 - `Apache Bench` is an open source load testing utility that comes bundled with the Apache web server.